Marble House Project

 Marble House Project is a multidisciplinary artist residency program that fosters collaboration and the exchange of ideas, by providing an environment for artists across disciplines to live and work together.
 The residency integrates sustainable practices, including small-scale organic food production and waste conservation.
 Residents sustain their growth by engaging with the grounds while working on their artistic practice.
 Marble House Project is founded on the belief that the act of creating, whether in the studio or in nature, is how human potential expands and community thrives.

 Marble House Project accepts approximately 60 residents and is open to artists living in the United States and abroad.
-Residencies run from April through October, scheduled into six three-week residencies and one two-week family-friendly residency for artists with children.
+You must be at least 21 years old.
+Residencies run from the end of February through November, scheduled into six three-week residencies and one two-week family-friendly residency for artists with children.
+Please note that if you apply to the family friendly residency, it is a specific date within the artist in residency application.
 Each session accommodates eight artists and is specifically curated to bring together a diverse group of creative workers, to maximize potential for collaboration and dialogue while in residence and beyond.

 Marble House Project provides private bedrooms, food, private studio space, and artist support.
 We are not able to cover costs related to travel or materials.
 There is no fee to attend the residency.

 Applications are accepted in all creative fields including but not limited to writing, dance and choreography, performance, music composition and sound, film and video, visual arts, and culinary arts.
 Applications are reviewed by a jury of alumni, staff, and outside experts, and artists are selected based on quality of work, commitment to practice, and project description.
 Please choose the application that best describes your work.
 Two artists may apply together as a collaborative, and should complete one application.
 Within each application you will be asked to select the session dates best for you.
 You may choose the family friendly residency only if you will be bringing your children.
 Family friendly applicants may select additional dates if willing to attend without your children.